leeofthetrees/rwxrob-2022-boost/week a 3/README.md

-The only way to get an actual ttu is if the console is plugged into the machine otherwise the connection is pts
+The only way to get an actual ttu is if the console is plugged into the machine otherwise the connection is pts ip a - show all ip addresses (ipconfig /all windows) clear - clears screen which - path to ssh type - "type of thing it is" displays more info than which who - displays who is logged in and how users - shortname of all logged in users